-For those of us that live and work at home finding a balance can be very tough.
+For those of us that live and deal with Working From Home, finding a balance can be very tough.
 It can take years to get into a proper work/home life rhythm and without being very strict on yourself it can take even longer.

-I’ve been working at home for coming up on 3 years now, after getting in a car accident of December 2016 and migraines became constant, I was able to work and do my job from home.
+I’ve been Working From Home for 3 years now, after getting in a car accident of December 2016 and migraines became constant, I was able to work and do my job from home.
 My day job is in a call centre, so I work in my in home office taking customer calls daily.

 Over the years I’ve found things that do and don’t work for me, so I figured I would share them below.

 - Set up your home office to be as comfortable as possible.
 If you prefer lots of sunshine, or plants, make sure that your setup is functional and comfy for you.

 - Ensure everyone in your household respects your work hours.
 While my schedule is set for me, and I have bosses to answer to throughout the day, you may not.
 If your self employed then you must set out specific work hours, and let everyone know when you will be unavailable.

 - MEAL PREP!
 I still live off meal prepping even working at home.
 It’s not like you can run out and grab some lunch so make sure your fridge is stocked with healthy, easy to grab snacks and meals.
 I’m a snacker so I just make sure to have lots of fruits and veggies, crackers, cheese, etc type of snacks on hand.